Certifiedprof2/Python-Learning--Journey-WK1-to-5/README.md

 Write and run Python code in an interactive environment.
 Debug syntax and logical errors.
 Apply Python fundamentals to solve programming problems.
-Build confidence by practising with different business scenarios.
+Build confidence by practicing with different business scenarios.
 Tools Used
 Python 3
 Jupyter Notebook